-The second main contribution of this article is the proof of the positivity of the leading constant in Theorem~\ref{thm asymptotics variance} (cf.~Thm.~\ref{thm positivity}).
+The second main contribution of this article is the proof of the positivity of the leading constant in Thm.~\ref{thm asymptotics variance} (cf.~Thm.~\ref{thm positivity}).
 This result did not appear in~\cite{Let2016a}.
 Since the leading constant in Thm.~\ref{thm asymptotics variance} is universal, when $r=n$ one can deduce Thm.~\ref{thm positivity} from results of Dalmao \cite{Dal2015} (if $r=n=1$) and Armentano--Azaïs--Dalmao--Le\'{o}n \cite{AADL2017} (if $r=n\geq 2$).
-In~\cite{AADL2017,Dal2015}, the authors proved Thm.~\ref{thm asymptotics variance} in the special case where $Z_d$ is the zero set in $\R\P^n$ of $n$ independent Kostlan--Shub--Smale polynomials (see Section~\ref{subsec KSS polynomials} below).
+In~\cite{AADL2017,Dal2015}, the authors proved Thm.~\ref{thm asymptotics variance} in the special case where $Z_d$ is the zero set in $\R\P^n$ of $n$ independent Kostlan--Shub--Smale polynomials (see Sect.~\ref{subsec KSS polynomials} below).
 Their results include the positivity of the leading constant, hence implies Thm.\ref{thm positivity} in this case.
 To the best of our knowledge, Thm.~\ref{thm positivity} is completely new for $r<n$.

+Note that when $n=r=1$, our setting covers the case of the binomial polynomials on $\C$ with standard Gaussian coefficients.
+Much more is known in this case, including variance estimates for the number of real zeros of non-Gaussian ensembles of real polynomials (see \cite{TV2015}).

 Our proof of Thm.~\ref{thm positivity} uses the Wiener--It{\=o} expansion of the linear statistics associated with the field $(s_d(x))_{x \in M}$.
 This kind of expansion has been studied by Slud~\cite{Slu1991} and Kratz--Le\'{o}n~\cite{KL1997,KL2001}.
 It was used in a random geometry context in~\cite{AADL2017,Dal2015,DNPR2016,MPRW2016}.
-In~\cite{DNPR2016,MPRW2016}, the authors used these Wiener chaos techniques to prove Central Limit Theorems for the volume of the zero set of Arithmetic Random Waves on the two-dimensional flat torus.
-See also~\cite{Dal2015} in an algebraic setting.
+In~\cite{DNPR2016,MPRW2016}, the authors used these Wiener chaos techniques to prove Central Limit Theorems for the volume of the zero set of Arithmetic Random Waves on the two-dimensional flat torus (see also~\cite{Dal2015} in an algebraic setting).
 In~\cite{AADL2017,Dal2015}, these methods where used to prove Thm.~\ref{thm positivity} when $r=n$.

 In the related setting of Riemannian Random Waves, Canzani and Hanin \cite{CH2016a} obtained recently an asymptotic upper bound for the variance of the linear statistics.
-To the best of our knowledge, in this Riemannian setting, the precise asymptotic of the variance of the volume of random submanifolds is known only when the ambient manifolds is $\S^2$ (cf.~\cite{Wig2010}) or $\mathbb{T}^2$ (cf.~\cite{DNPR2016,KKW2013}).
+To the best of our knowledge, in this Riemannian setting, the precise asymptotics of the variance of the volume of random submanifolds are known only when the ambient manifold is $\S^2$ (cf.~\cite{Wig2010}) or $\mathbb{T}^2$ (cf.~\cite{DNPR2016,KKW2013}).
 We refer to the introduction of~\cite{Let2016a} for more details about related works.

 \paragraph*{About the proofs.}